-CLASS 2844.
-UNIT 4 - Sewing for Others - Junior
+CLASS 1438.
+UNIT 4 - Sewing for Others - Junior Exhibit will consist of the following:

 - Completed Clothing Construction e-Record with pattern instruction sheet presented in a sturdy binder/notebook.
 Include in the project story: - 1.
-Why you chose to exhibit this item - 2.
-Who you made the garment(s) for - 3.
-Why, what new skills you learned this year - 4.
-What you liked best about your project - 5.
-What would you like to change - What you learned about sewing for others (Did you have any special pattern alterations?
+Why you chose to exhibit this item. - 2.
+Who you made the garment(s) for. - 3.
+Why, what new skills you learned this year. - 4.
+What you liked best about your project. - What would you like to change. - What you learned about sewing for others (Did you have any special pattern alterations?
 If so, describe.) - 7.
-Will you continue to sew for others, why or why not? - 8.
-Did you charge for making the garment/outfit (if so, what you included in the billing; i.e. fabric notions, interfacing, utilities, time, mileage, etc.) - 9.
-What other work have you done in this project? - Include the following information on the Clothing Construction page: - 1.
-A list of all the garments or articles made - 2.
-Percent of fiber content of each garment or article made - 3.
-Care of garment exhibited - C. One garment or outfit which illustrates what was learned. - Project will be evaluated on the quality of construction techniques (75%) and completed e-Record (25%).
+Will you continue to sew for others, why or why not? - Did you charge for making the garment/outfit (if so, what you included in the billing; i.e. fabric notions, interfacing, utilities, time, mileage, etc.) - 9.
+What other work have you done in this project? - B. Include the following information on the Clothing Construction page: - 1.
+A list of all the garments or articles made. - Percent of fiber content of each garment or article made. - 3.
+Care of garment exhibited. - C. One garment or outfit which illustrates what was learned.